vicy07/flight_map/README.md

 ## Data

 `public/airports.json` contains example data with a small set of airports and routes.
-The dataset can be refreshed from OpenFlights.
+The dataset can be refreshed from OurAirports (for airport details) and OpenFlights (for routes).

 ### Updating data

-Run the `/update-airports` endpoint to download the latest airports and route information from OpenFlights:
+Run the `/update-airports` endpoint to download the latest airports from OurAirports and route information from OpenFlights:

 ```bash
 curl -X POST http://localhost:8000/update-airports
 ```

-This downloads `airports.dat` and `routes.dat`, generating `public/airports.json` with routes embedded for use by the front-end.
+This downloads `airports.csv` from OurAirports and `routes.dat` from OpenFlights, generating `public/airports.json` with routes embedded for use by the front-end.
 Airports that have no outgoing routes are excluded from the resulting file.